 Envision Center VR app teaches construction workers not to fall

-The application, developed in collaboration with James Jenkins, an associate professor of construction management technology, was funded entirely by a $75,000 grant from the Susan Harwood Training Grant Program of the Occupational Health and Safety Administration.
+The application, developed in collaboration with James Jenkins, an associate professor of construction management technology, was funded entirely by a $75,000 grant from the Susan Harwood Training Grant Program, grant number SH-31215-SH7, of the Occupational Health and Safety Administration (OSHA) agency of the US Department of Labor.
 None of the project was financed through non-governmental sources.

 By immersing trainees in a virtual reality environment and letting them practice safety procedures themselves, the idea is that the simulator can be more effective than having trainees read about safety rules in a manual or even watch them discussed in a video or presentation.
 The application and source code have been published here on the Purdue University Research Repository (PURR), an online data-sharing platform for Purdue researchers and their collaborators under the Creative Commons Attribution 3.0 license.